SethCram/Linguists-NLP-to-SQL/README.md

     sudo service nginx restart
     ```
     1. if SELinux is being used, tell it to allow httpd traffic: `sudo setsebool -P httpd_can_network_connect 1`
-7. Launch the API on port 8000
+7. Launch the API interactively on port 8000
     ```sh
     sudo make serve
     ```
 8. Cancel the process with Ctrl-C now that we verified that it launched okay
-9. Relaunch the API indefinitely in the background so it won't stop running once you logout
+9. Relaunch the API in the background indefinitely and on server restart
     ```sh
-    sudo nohup make serve &
+    sudo make serve_prod
     ```
 10. Verify the API is running by navigating to http://[publicIPAddress]/api/getDatabases/ in a browser or `curl http://[publicIPAddress]/api/getDatabases/` and seeing a list of uploaded databases
 11. Head over to the [frontend deployment instructions](https://github.com/SethCram/linguists-client/blob/master/README.md#deployment-instructions-on-ubuntu-linux)